 Averagely, these boxes are closer to their CWO counterparts but slightly older.
 They don’t have holes or leaks because they undergo refurbishing before selling but are cheaper than CWOs.
 Additionally, you can’t use them for international shipping because it isn’t safe to stack them on cargo ships.

 The Cost of New and Used Shipping Containers

 Used containers have varying prices.
 A new shipping container in perfect condition averagely costs between $3,000 and $7,000.
-Depending on its size and delivery costs, they cost between $2,000 and $3,000 per piece if it’s in a less than perfect condition.
+Depending on its size and delivery costs, they cost between $2,000 and $3,000 per piece if it’s in a less-than-perfect condition.
 They’re the most expensive because they shipped goods once.

-However, new one-trip containers’ pricing isn’t fixed.
+However, the new one-trip containers’ pricing isn’t fixed.
 The rate drops if the container was damaged in transit, has misaligned doors, is dented, or has holes.
 Generally, all types of used containers rates depend on these five main factors: